charlesetc/quartz/content/_index.md

 I hope you find what you came for.
 I've left some trinkets around these woods.
-Maybe you'll find one is a gem?
+Maybe one is a gem?

 [[software I am dreaming of]]